Southeast Fisheries Science Center Facilities

 Phone: (305) 361-4200

-The Pascagoula Laboratory was established in 1950 under the Department of Interior as a Bureau of Commercial Fisheries field station.
+The facility in Pascagoula was established in 1950 under the Department of Interior as a Bureau of Commercial Fisheries field station.
 In 1970, the laboratory was transferred to NOAA Fisheries.
-In 2009 the Pascagoula laboratory was rebuilt following Hurricane Katrina.
-The laboratory achieved a Gold rating in the Leadership in Energy and Environmental Design Rating System, making it the first environmentally “green” facility in the city.
-The Pascagoula facility is also the home port of the NOAA Ships Gordon Gunter, Oregon II, and Pisces, which conduct scientific surveys of the health and abundance of fishery resources and marine mammals in the Gulf of Mexico and at times U.S. south Atlantic.
+In 2009 the building was rebuilt following Hurricane Katrina.
+The facility achieved a Gold rating in the Leadership in Energy and Environmental Design Rating System, making it the first environmentally “green” facility in the city.
+It is also the home port of the NOAA Ships Gordon Gunter, Oregon II, and Pisces, which conduct scientific surveys of the health and abundance of fishery resources and marine mammals in the Gulf of Mexico and at times U.S. south Atlantic.

 Pascagoula Laboratory: 3209 Frederic St, Pascagoula, Mississippi 39567